pingidentity/terraform-provider-pingone/docs/resources/risk_policy.md

 Required:

+- `predictors` (Attributes Set) An object that describes a predictor to apply to the risk policy and its associated high risk / true outcome score to apply to the risk calculation. (see [below for nested schema](#nestedatt--policy_scores--predictors))

+Optional:

 - `policy_threshold_high` (Attributes) An object that specifies the lower and upper bound threshold values that define the high risk outcome as a result of the policy evaluation. (see [below for nested schema](#nestedatt--policy_scores--policy_threshold_high))
 - `policy_threshold_medium` (Attributes) An object that specifies the lower and upper bound threshold values that define the medium risk outcome as a result of the policy evaluation. (see [below for nested schema](#nestedatt--policy_scores--policy_threshold_medium))

+<a id="nestedatt--policy_scores--predictors"></a>
+### Nested Schema for `policy_scores.predictors`

+Required:

+- `compact_name` (String) A string that specifies the compact name of the predictor to apply to the risk policy.
-- `predictors` (Attributes Set) An object that describes a predictor to apply to the risk policy and its associated high risk / true outcome score to apply to the risk calculation. (see [below for nested schema](#nestedatt--policy_scores--predictors))
+- `score` (Number) An integer that specifies the score to apply to the High risk / true outcome of the predictor, to apply to the overall risk calculation.

+Read-Only:

+- `predictor_reference_value` (String) A string that specifies the attribute reference of the level to evaluate.

 <a id="nestedatt--policy_scores--policy_threshold_high"></a>
 ### Nested Schema for `policy_scores.policy_threshold_high`